NYPL-Simplified/opds-web-client/README.md

 - `router`: any object that implements the `push`, `createHref`, and `isActive` methods of react-router's [context.router](https://reacttraining.com/react-router/core/api/contextrouter)
 - `pathFor(collectionUrl: string, bookUrl: string) => string`: a function that accepts a collection URL and book URL and returns a string that will become the web browser's relative URL upon navigating to a new collection or book

+## Accessibility

+In order to develop user interfaces that are accessible to everyone, there are tools added to the workflow.
+Besides the Typescript `tslint-react-a11y` plugin (in `/packages/opds-web-client/tslint.json`), `react-axe` is also installed for local development.
+Using that module while running the app uses a lot of resources so it should be only when specifically testing for accessibility and not while actively developing new features or fixing bugs.

+In order to run the app with `react-axe`, run `npm run dev-test-axe`.
+This will add a local global variable `process.env.TEST_AXE` (through webpack) that will trigger `react-axe` in `/packages/opds-web-client/src/app.tsx`.
+The output will be seen in the _browser's_ console terminal.

 ## License

 ```